BOARD OF REGENTS

 Chancellor Emeritus Bennett graduated with a B.A. in English from the University of Notre Dame, and received a Masters Degree in Interdisciplinary Studies from SUNY-Buffalo.
 He also completed the leadership program for not-for-profit CEOs at Harvard and the University of Michigan.

-Having taught at the graduate level since 1977, Chancellor Emeritus Bennett currently serves as a distinguished lecturer in Policy and Politics in Education at Niagara University.
+Having taught at the graduate level since 1977, Chancellor Emeritus Bennett currently serves as a distinguished lecturer in Policy and Politics in Education at Niagara University and Canisius College.

 Chancellor Emeritus Bennett has received a wide range of awards and recognition, including being named Citizen of the year, twice, by the Buffalo News; recipient of the One Person Award from United Way; D'Youville College's 2000 Community Service Award; the Bishop McNulty Youth Service Award; Citizen of the Year by the Food Bank of Western New York; the Theodore Roosevelt Award; Association of Vocational Education Leadership Award; Friends of Children Award from the Association for the Education of Young Children; Leadership Award from the National Center for Community and Justice; Parents Anonymous Leader Award and the Rev. John C. Cavanaugh Award from the University of Notre Dame; and the St. Bonaventure University Gaudete Medal.